4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_8_Picture_17.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and carbon emissions of the GSh **Figure Data (Q&A):**
+Q: What is the size of the GSh
+Q: What is the size of the G
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+Note: The original image does not contain any data or information that can be transcribed into a table.
+The image is a simple, hand-drawn diagram of the Earth with a curved arrow, but it does not contain any data or information that can be extracted or transcribed.

 #### Goal

 At least 100,000 electric delivery vans on the road by 2030, from Rivian and other manufacturers

 ![](_page_8_Picture_24.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a simple line drawing of a van, likely used as a logo or icon for a company or organization related to transportation or logistics.

+**Figure Data (Q&A):**
+Q: What is the shape of the van?
+A: A rectangle with a flat front and a curved rear.
+Q: What is the purpose of the van?
+A: To transport people or goods.
+Q: What is the size of the van?
+A: Not specified.
+Q: What is the color of the van?
+A: Not specified.
+Q: What is the shape of the wheels?
+A: Not specified.
+Q: What is the purpose of the van's front?
+A: To provide a clear view of the road.
+Q: What is the size of the van's wheels?
+A: Not specified.
+Q: What is the purpose of the van's rear?
+A: To provide a clear view of the road.
+Q: What is the size of the van's engine?
+A: Not specified.
+Q: What is the purpose of the van's wheels?
+A: To provide a clear view of the road.
+Q: What is the size of the van's front?
+A: Not specified.
+Q: What is the purpose of the van's rear?
+A: To provide a clear view of the road.
+Q: What is the size of the van's wheels?
+A: Not specified.
+Q: What is the purpose of the van's front?
+A: To provide a clear
+Q: What is the size of the van's front?
+A: Not specified.
+Q: What is the size of the van's rear?
+A: Not
+Q: What is the size of the van’s wheels?
+A: Not
+Q: What is the size of the van’s
+Q: What is the size of the van’s
+Q: What is the size of the
+Q: What is the
+Q: What is the

+Note: The original image appears to be a simple line drawing or icon, and does not contain any data or numerical values.
+The above table is empty, as there is no data to transcribe.

 ![](_page_8_Picture_27.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and resources of the GSh **Figure Data (Q&A):**
+Q: What is the size of the LLa

+Note: The table above is a placeholder, as the actual data is not provided in the image.
+The table above is a generic example of how the data could be presented.

+This is a simple text label indicating a large number of something.

 #### Goal